bbauska/LFS173x/README.md

 manually and using a fully automated endorser flow in a couple of labs.
 We think you will like the second lab a whole lot more than the first!

-## Lab: Scripting Indy Production Writes {#lab-scripting-indy-production-writes .unnumbered}
+## Lab: Scripting Indy Production Writes

 In this lab, we'll look at the manual process (using the Indy CLI) for authoring, endorsing and writing transactions to a ledger that is fully